AdobeDocs/experience-platform.sv-SE/help/dashboards/guides/destinations.md

 # Kontrollpanel för [!UICONTROL Destinations]

 Adobe Experience Platform användargränssnitt (UI) är en kontrollpanel där du kan visa viktig information om din organisations aktiva mål, som den tagits under en ögonblicksbild.
-I den här handboken beskrivs hur du får åtkomst till och arbetar med kontrollpanelen för mål i användargränssnittet, och den innehåller mer information om mätvärdena som visas på kontrollpanelen.
+This guide outlines how to access and work with the destinations dashboard in the UI and provides more information regarding the metrics displayed in the dashboard.

-En översikt över destinationer och en katalog över alla tillgängliga destinationer inom Experience Platform finns i [måldokumentationen](../../destinations/home.md).
+For an overview of destinations, as well as a catalog of all available destinations within Experience Platform, please visit the [destinations documentation](../../destinations/home.md).

 ## [!UICONTROL Destinations] instrumentpanelsdata {#destinations-dashboard-data}

-På kontrollpanelen Destinationer visas en ögonblicksbild av de mål som din organisation har aktiverat i Experience Platform.
-Data i ögonblicksbilden visar data exakt som de visas vid den specifika tidpunkten när ögonblicksbilden togs. Ögonblicksbilden är alltså inte en uppskattning eller ett urval av data och kontrollpanelen för destinationer uppdateras inte i realtid.
+The Destinations dashboard displays a snapshot of the destinations that your organization has enabled within Experience Platform.
+The data in the snapshot shows the data exactly as it appears at the specific point in time when the snapshot was taken.
+In other words, the snapshot is not an approximation or sample of the data, and the destinations dashboard is not updating in real-time.

 >[!NOTE]
 >